croservices/cro/docs/cro-tool.md

 # The Cro Development Tools

-Cro includes tools to help devlopers work more efficiently.
+Cro includes tools to help developers work more efficiently.
 Currently the tools are available through a command line interface; in the future a web interface will be added also.
 It is entirely possible to use Cro without these tools.
 They aim to provide some reasonable defaults, but will not be suitable for every